Sree Ramar Temple: Management Committee

 In the early 1990s, a pro-term committee was formed and a proposed constitution for the temple was drafted.
 On 26 January 1993, it was officially registered as a Society with the Registrar of Societies, which was a significant milestone in the temple's history.
-Subsequently, the first management committee was formed to take over the affairs of the temple under the leadership of Mr N.K.
-Sundarajoo.
+Subsequently, the first management committee was formed to take over the affairs of the temple under the leadership of N.K.
+Sundararajoo.